MD Courts Form

 Appeals from Circuit Court cases can become quite complex.
 To appeal a Circuit Court decision, an appellant must file in the Circuit Court a Notice of Appeal, serve the other party, and pay the accompanying fee.
 (See the Revised Schedule of Circuit Court Charges, Costs and Fees.)
 The appellant must pay a filing fee to the Court of Special Appeals as well.
 The appellant must file the notice within 30 days of the entry of the judgment and also must order the transcript from the court reporter and pay for the transcript.
 As in an appeal from District Court, an appellant likely will file a supersedeas bond with the lower court.

 Then, 10 days after filing the notice, the appellant must file with the Clerk of the Court of Special Appeals a Civil Appeal Information Report, Form CSA1, which must contain certain facts about the case.
 The Court of Special Appeals may order a pre-hearing or scheduling conference in order to set dates for filings and to address other matters.
+Or the court may order the parties to participate in mediation to give them an opportunity to resolve the issues in the case themselves, as opposed to having the court determine the outcome of their controversy, and to avoid the time and expense of an appeal.
 Otherwise, the court will order the appeal to proceed.
 In addition, parties may streamline the appeals by creating an agreed-upon statement of the case.

 If the appeal to Circuit Court is for a small claim, then the new trial will be an informal one before a Circuit Court judge.
 If the appeal to Circuit Court is for another reason, then a Circuit Court judge will decide the appeal without any oral arguments, unless one of the parties requests it.
 The Circuit Court may decide the appeal in the following ways: